dxw/contracts/agreements/service_level_agreement.md

        2. A production system may have been compromised by an attacker and that the suspected attack or its impact is ongoing.

-    2. Urgent tickets must receive a first reply within 1 hour, at any time of the day or night.
+    2. Urgent tickets must receive a first reply within 1 hour (standard) or 30 minutes (enhanced), at any time of the day or night.

     3. Tickets created by emailing emergency-support@dxw.com are automatically marked as urgent.